Jackie98/120-work/Final/readme.md

 ## Project Idea
 ---
 For this project, I had the idea to create a garden setup with a soundtrack.
 This decision came after being inspired by several of the final projects from last term.
+This project occurred over a period of three weeks; in the first week I spent a good deal of time sketching the canvas and programming the music, which challenged and frustrated me.
+The second week was spent programming the music and designing the rest of the "garden" landscape.
+The third week was spent polishing up the code, and adding final elements like the sun and mountains.

 ## Work Cycle
 ---